je-nunez/find_an_auction/README.md

 the value of your eBay API Application ID you created above.

-# Debug Communication from the client with the eBay Backend Service
+# Debug Communication with the eBay Backend Service

 eBay compiles its client Finding Kit for Enhaced Search SDK in Java using the Apache Log4j Logging Framework (the eBay Java Trading SDK